plotly/dash-labs/docs/DOCUMENTATION.md

 # Design
 The Dash Labs design centers on enhancements to the `@app.callback` decorator, enabled through the application of the `dl.Plugin()` Dash plugin.

-> it is recommended to import `dash_express` as `dx`, and this is the convention that will be used throughout this document.
+> it is recommended to import `dash_labs` as `dl`, and this is the convention that will be used throughout this document.

 This document will start with the Dash 1 feature set, and then progressively describe the extensions provided by Dash Labs.
 This is how an experienced Dash 1 user might learn about Dash Labs.
 An alternative introduction should later be developed for new users learning Dash for the first time in the context of Dash Labs.